-While completing the thesis students are required to register continuously for Thesis I for a total of 6 credit hours.
-Registration must be for 2 to 6 credit hours per semester, distributed over 1 to 3 semesters as necessary.
-A student who has completed the required 6 credit hours of Thesis I is expected thereafter to register continuously for Thesis II (6xx99) each semester, including summer, until all degree requirements are met.
+Registration must be for 2 to 6 credit hours per semester, distributed over 1 to 3 semesters, as necessary.
 No more than 6 credit hours of Thesis I credit may be counted toward completion of degree requirements.

 Registration for Master's Project ONLY